Force5vey/ColorPaletteBuilder/Documentation/Tasks.md

 - [ ] Hex code in hex entry of color entry needs checks to ensure it follows the hex pattern.
   - [ ] might want override, or something similar if someone wants a custom color code saved.

-- [ ] assign and rotate the sendcolor same as assign color
+- [ ] review auto save and save on close, some scenarios does not ask to save as etc.

 #### Settings Notes